sigoden/dynimgen/README.md

 ## How to use

-1. The designers export the design drawing as an svg file
+step 1: The designers export the design drawing as an svg file

 ```svg
 <svg>